-In 2010, construction started at the intersections of Imperial Highway and Main Street to install an additional westbound left-turn lane, and at Imperial Highway and Pershing Drive to install an additional westbound right-turn lane.
-These improvements are being performed as construction traffic mitigations for the Bradley West project.
+In 2011, construction was completed at the intersections of Imperial Highway and Main Street to install an additional westbound left-turn lane, and at Imperial Highway and Pershing Drive to install an additional westbound right-turn lane.
+These improvements were completed as construction traffic mitigations for the Bradley West Project.

-7.0.N MM-ST-7 (Revised Mitigation Measure) Restripe Existing Facilities
+6.0.N MM-ST-7 Restripe Existing Facilities